 - The student housing building is owned by the college but managed by a private property management firm.
 The management firm is responsible for providing marketing, operating, maintenance and custodial services.

 - A college public safety officer is on site and responsible for providing security for both the academic and housing buildings.

-- There is one Resident Assistant/Community Advisor on each of the five floors of apartments.
-The RAs and property manager work closely together.
+- There is one Community Advisor on each of the five floors of apartments.
+The CA's and property manager work closely together.

 Academic Building Facts

 Address: 101 West 10th Avenue, Eugene, OR 97401

 - Total enclosed area is 91,818 square feet

 - Building is four stories high plus a rooftop enclosure for energy management students to view HVAC and solar features